Feeling overloaded and exhausted? Learn how to triage your calendar to find time for self-care in your busy schedule.

 How to Assess

-Glance through your commitments, appointments, tasks, etc to make sure every (or most) of your commitments align with your list of values.
+Glance through your commitments, appointments, tasks, etc., to ensure every (or most) of them align with your list of values.

 Highlight those that do not align with what you’ve determined to be your priorities (which are in your values list).